by: Shannon Beineke & Vanessa Sofia

 Cardiovascular exercises are essential to any fitness regimen, but they can be painful for bad knees.
 Only certain knee workouts are safe and effective for knees in need of some extra TLC.
 Your capabilities will depend on your injury, but the following knee exercises can often be done with ease.
-Check with your doctor or physical therapist before beginning any "bad-knee" workout.
+Check with your doctor or physical therapist before beginning any "bad-knee" workout and follow a recovery regimen after strenuous activity.

 Works: Glutes, hamstrings, quads